qir-alliance/qir-spec/specification/Memory_Management.md

 When these flags are set, the `required_num_qubits` and `required_num_results` attributes on the entry point are not required; the runtime manages allocation.

+### Enabling Array Support

+To use arrays of qubits and results, set the following module flag to `true`:

+- `"arrays"`

+This flag enables array support for both qubits and results, regardless of whether they are allocated statically or dynamically.

 ### Types

 Use native LLVM array types (`[%N x ptr]`) and `alloca` for stack